 Dave was born in Buffalo, where he grew up listening to shortwave radio and rooting for doomed sports teams.
 (He retains a 716 area code despite not living there since 1990.)

-After receiving a bachelor’s degree from Villanova University, Dave joined the U.S. Foreign Service.
-His diplomatic career included stints at American embassies in Macedonia, Trinidad and Hungary, and in the Bureau of Central African Affairs in Washington, D.C.
+After receiving a bachelor’s degree in International Business from Villanova University, Dave joined the U.S. Foreign Service.
+His diplomatic career included numerous international incidents during stints at American embassies in Macedonia, Trinidad and Hungary, and in the Bureau of Central African Affairs in Washington, D.C.

-Dave’s work has appeared in The New York Times, BBC, The Wall Street Journal, Chicago Magazine, Outside, Espn.com, Boston Globe, Boston Globe Magazine, Chicago Tribune, Washington Post, Philadelphia Inquirer, St. Louis Post-Dispatch, The Oklahoman, Indianapolis Monthly, Tennis, Buffalo Spree, Draft, The Morning News and many other websites and publications.
+Dave has written for many publications, including some that are still in business, such as The New York Times, The Wall Street Journal, BBC, The Los Angeles Times, City Journal, The New York Post, Chicago Magazine, Real Clear Politics, AFAR, The Hill, Outside, Espn.com, Boston Globe, Boston Globe Magazine, Chicago Tribune, Washington Post, Philadelphia Inquirer, St. Louis Post-Dispatch, The Oklahoman, Indianapolis Monthly, Tennis, Buffalo Spree, Perceptive Travel and many other websites and publications.